Acoustic analogies with general relativity, quantum fields, and thermodynamics: Summary of the classical analogies

 and

-The first is contribution of the monopole due to unsteady fluid displacement by a body in the flow, the second contribution is of the dipole caused by the loading force acting on the body, and the third one is Lighthill's inviscid quadrupole.
-All terms can be associated with the sources in the inviscid and adiabatic Ffowcs Williams and Hawkings equation.
+The first is monopole contribution due to unsteady fluid displacement caused by a moving body in the flow or a non-rigid boundary, the second, dipole contribution is due to the loading force acting on a rigid motionless body, and the third is Lighthill's inviscid quadrupole.
+All can be associated with the source terms of the inviscid and adiabatic Ffowcs Williams and Hawkings equation.